 In travel, a map is your most important piece of gear.
 It will get you from where you are, to where you want to be and back again.
 With the advent of the internet, maps are a lot easier to use and to get your hands on.

 The one problem is, Google Maps and Google Earth can be a bit boring, especially when you want some fun and memorable maps on your site.
 The best solution?
-Make colourful, customized and interactive maps yourself.
+Make colorful, customized, and interactive maps yourself.

 If you send these Animaps out, they will appear as a video, and the people watching can play, pause, speed up and slow down as they please.
 All this may seem complicated at first, but going through the tutorials will turn you into a pro in no time.